 However, the specific health effects of decaffeinated coffee can be difficult to determine.
 Most studies consider coffee consumption indiscriminately between regular coffee and decaf coffee, and some do not even contain decaf coffee.
 Furthermore, most of these studies are observational.
-You cannot prove that coffee has had positive effects, but only that coffee is associated with it.
+You can’t prove the positive effects of coffee, but coffee has a contribution to it.

 Type 2 diabetes, liver function, and premature death

-Regular and decaffeinated coffee consumption is associated with a reduced risk of type 2 diabetes: each cup can reduce the risk by up to 7%.
+Regular and decaffeinated coffee reduces the risk of type 2 diabetes: each cup can reduce the risk by up to 7%.
 This suggests that elements other than caffeine may be responsible for this protective effect.

 The effects of decaffeinated coffee on liver function are not studied like those of normal coffee.
-However, in a large observational study, decaf coffee was associated with a decrease in liver enzymes, suggesting a protective effect.
+However, the large observational study indicates that decaf coffee decrease liver enzymes, suggesting a protective effect.

-The consumption of decaffeinated coffee is also associated with a small but significant reduction in the risk of premature death and death from stroke or heart disease.
+The consumption of decaffeinated coffee also reduces the risk of premature death and death from stroke or heart disease.